wesleytian/wesleytian.com/posts/startup.md

 Again, this is dependent on the company.
 In my experience, I've been fortunate to pick up great engineering practices, perhaps better ones than if I were working at most companies in the world.
 The reasons for this are as follows.

-I began my time at Virtually by working on the codebase with Ish, who spent close to 2 years total as an software engineer at Facebook and worked under one of the [React](https://brainhub.eu/blog/10-famous-apps-using-reactjs-nowadays/) library creators.
+I began my time at Virtually by working on the codebase with Ish, who spent close to 2 years total as a software engineer at Facebook and worked under a core [React](https://brainhub.eu/blog/10-famous-apps-using-reactjs-nowadays/) library creator.
 Though Ish wasn't titled a senior engineer, I learned from somebody who learned from one of the best.

 Later, I worked with other full-time employees and contractors well-versed in engineering, from a senior engineer with years of experience at PayPal and Coinbase to an ex-Google, 2x ACM ICPC world finalist, who was also the chief architect at the largest e-commerce company in Bangladesh.